 While most young athletes will likely get their start with recreational softball teams, some athletes will seek a higher a level of competition.
 That’s where travel softball teams come in.

-When it comes to starting a new travel softball team, there are a few obstacles to consider.
-These 4 steps to success will have you well on your way to building a successful program for years to come.
+Wondering how to start a select softball team to take on the travel softball leagues in your area?
+Although there's a few obstacles to consider when learning how to start a softball team, these 4 steps to success will have you well on your way to building a successful program for years to come.

 1) Finding Coaches, Volunteers & Board Members for Your Fastpitch Softball Team

 When it comes down to the core of your program, the coaches, volunteers & board members are an essential aspect of your team’s success.
 Therefore, it’s very important you inform them of exactly what they’re signing up for as you follow these recruiting methods below.

 - Parents and Grandparents – This will be one of your greatest resources when first starting a travel softball team.
 Getting parents involved from the jump can be very helpful as most parents will be present at practice and games as it is.
 Therefore, they're likely to be willing to assist your team with whatever roles you may need filled.

 - Former Coaches – Often times, former coaches are actively looking for ways to keep their foot in the door in the sport of competitve softball.
 Former coaches may also be a huge help in recruiting athletes to join the program when the time comes due to their previous softball connections.
 Lastly, coaches will likely have the experience/leadership your team needs to succeed in high level softball.